 Customers can add feedback to the board directly (saving you time) or you can make the board private with a password or Single Sign-On.
 You can also add comments to suggestion or status updates like ‘in progress’.
 Boards are available in 10+ languages.

-Feature Upvote costs $29 a month per board ($35 if you pay monthly) for unlimited contributors, multiple admin, a custom domain name and more.
+Feature Upvote costs $79/month ($99/month if you pay monthly) for unlimited contributors, multiple admin, a custom domain name and more.
 You can cancel at any time.

 Main advantages of Feature Upvote: purpose-built to organise and prioritise customer feedback through voting.
 Free 30 day trial so you can see if you like it.